relenteny/provision-k8s/README.md

 ## Prerequisites

-As mentioned above, the current provisioning process assumes Docker for Windows or Docker for Mac, respectively, are installed and that the Kubernetes functionality has been enabled.
-Links to the specific installation packages are found on the Docker website on the [Docker Desktop overview](https://docs.docker.com/desktop/) page.
-This process has been tested against Docker for Mac/Windows 3.0.
+As mentioned above, the current provisioning process assumes Docker for Windows or Docker for Mac, or minkube, are installed and that the Kubernetes functionality has been enabled.
+Links to the specific installation packages are found on the Docker website on the [Docker Desktop overview](https://docs.docker.com/desktop/) and [minikube](https://minikube.sigs.k8s.io/docs/) pages.
+This process has been tested against Docker for Mac/Windows 4.2.0 and minikube 1.24.0.

 ### Resources